slott56/simple-rss-status/docs/_build/html/_sources/architecture.rst.txt

 The transmogrification approach leads us to building a named tuple object for each CSV row.

-..  autoclass:: xml_parsing.SourceRSS
+..  autoclass:: rss_status.SourceRSS
     :members:

-..  autoclass:: xml_parsing.ExpandedRSS
+..  autoclass:: rss_status.ExpandedRSS
     :members: